faeztgh/iran-lib/README.md

 ## Installation

-Install the library via npm or yarn:
+Install the library via npm or yarn or pnpm:

 ```bash
 npm install iran-lib